oidoid/nature-elsewhere/readme.md

 usually easier reason about after its written.
 I'm not sure I could generalize which is easier to conceptualize a system for.

-I am quite pleased to have finally extracted a lot of the data into JSON configuration files, as opposed to code, which has a number of benefit s: 1) reasoning about data is closer to reasoning a picture than code (much easier and fewer bugs) 2) dumb data is easier to serialize and deserialize than dynamic code.
-That number is more than two, I think, but that's all I have at the moment.
+I was quite pleased to have finally extracted a lot of the data into JSON configuration files, as opposed to code, which has a number of benefit s: 1) reasoning about data is closer to reasoning about a picture than code (much easier and fewer bugs) 2) dumb data is easier to serialize and deserialize than dynamic code 3) JSON is vastly more declarative and a lot less implementation heavy than JavaScript.
+Unfortunately, without a tightly coupled mechanism like JSX, it's not really possible to construct any object without either parsing or redundantly embedding all of the same defaults into the constructors of JavaScript equivalents.
+Parsing post-construction phase is heavy, and feels kind of lame not to be able just new up an object, and a binding phase will be needed.
+I also lost TypeScript type checking (which was a huge compilation speed boost but) sucked.
+For these reasons, I dumped everything but the most high- level JSON, levels.

 I had a lot of trouble understanding what the responsibilities of images should be and what their relationship is to entities.
-All of these concerns were compounded by managing groups of images and entities and how they correlated to the Aseprite format.
+All of these concerns were compounded by managing groups of images and entities, parsing, construction, binding, and subtype behavior overlapping complications, and how they correlated to the Aseprite format.

+### Atlas

+The sprite sheet logic lives in [aseprite-atlas](https://github.com/oddoid/aseprite-atlas) and has the following
+properties:

+- The Atlas is immutable.
+- The Animator is dumb.

 ### Other Engines